BIIGitHub/bii-publications/content/posts/2019-09-26-large-scale-whole-genome-sequencing-of-three-diverse-asian-populations-in-singapore.md

   Indians, we found 98.3 million SNPs and small insertions or deletions, over half of which  are novel.
 Population structure analysis demonstrated great representation of  Asian genetic diversity by three ethnicities in Singapore and revealed a  Malay-related novel ancestry component.
-Furthermore, demographic inference suggested  that Malays split from Chinese ∼24,800 years ago and experienced significant admixture with East Asians ∼1,700 years ago, coinciding with the Austronesian expansion.
 tags:
   - Wu D
   - Dou J